 - Can be easily refrigerated and reheated

 - Is a family favorite sure to evoke feelings of comfort and nostalgia

-- Sweet Potatoes—peeled and diced, these sweet tubers are the star of this creamy and buttery casserole.
+- Fresh Sweet Potatoes—peeled and diced, these sweet tubers are the star of this creamy and buttery casserole.

 - Salted Butter—when melted adds richness and enhances the naturally sweet flavors present in this dish.

 - Brown Sugar—caramel ribbons of this molasses-heavy sugar are swirled throughout your mashed sweet potatoes.

 - Mini Marshmallows—turn into a gooey, toasty brown topping for this sweet pie-like casserole.